+So, what are microscopes?
 Microscopes are instruments that are used in science laboratories, to visualize very minute objects such as cells, microorganisms, giving a contrasting image, that is magnified.
-Microscopes are made up of lenses for magnification, each with its own magnification powers.
+Microscopes are made up of lenses for magnification, each with their own magnification powers.
 Depending on the type of lens, it will magnify the specimen according to its focal strength.